jmeyer2030/BitboardChessUCI/README.md

 satisfied with the result.
 I revisited the project in late 2024, and decided to do a rewrite with a more performant feature set.

-# Overview:
+# Overview

-This chess engine does not include a GUI, and thus requires an external GUI or application that uses UCI commands to play against or to test.
+This chess engine does not include a GUI, and thus it is strongly recommended to use an external GUI or application that uses UCI commands to play against or to test.
 I personally prefer CuteChess but there are many others that will work.
+In setup, there are basic instructions for testing in the terminal.

  - https://github.com/cutechess/cutechess/releases

 DriftWood NNUE was trained on StockFish evaluations, and thus will not be submitted to CCRL or any other chess engine rating groups or competitions until it is trained on data that has been generated independently.

-# Setup:
+# Setup

 ## 1. Verify requirments